For commercial carriers

 - Turn off cruise control in adverse weather.

 Pulling over on wintry roads can create a hazard for you and other drivers.
 Move well to the side of the road, into a pull-out or other wide spot.
-Activate your four-way flashers.
+Activate your 4-way flashers.
 Place warning lights or reflective cones behind your vehicle in 6-foot increments.
 If you need to work at the roadside, either on your vehicle or as part of your job, know how to set up and take down a cone zone.

 Be sure to wear a reflective vest or jacket when outside your vehicle.
 Carry a flashlight if daylight is fading.